awahbah/hello-world/README.md

 Success!
 I can now commit and push from RubyMine!

-i am re attemoting to commmit from rubymine
+i am re attempting to commmit from rubymine